 - Assess the level of consciousness: Evaluate the patient’s lack of response to sensory stimulation.

 - Activate the office emergency system: Call for help and have oxygen and the emergency drug kit brought to the site of the emergency.

 - Position the patient: The patient should be in a supine position with the feet elevated slightly.

-- Assess airway and circulation: Assess the patient’s breathing and airway patency and adjust the head and jaw position accordingly; monitor the pulse and blood pressure.
+- Assess circulation, airway and breathing: Monitor the pulse and blood pressure.
+Assess the patient’s breathing and airway patency and adjust the head and jaw position accordingly.

 - Provide definitive care: